dinhphuc/dinhphuc/README.md

 ------------
 ⚡ Quote:
-**You have to be at your strongest when you're feeling at your weakest.**
+**You will never always be motivated.
+You have to learn to be disciplined.**

 Anonymous